Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?

 The Shapley value is a classic concept in cooperative game theory to distribute the total gains generated by the coalition of all players.
 One can think of a supervised learning problem as a cooperative game among training data instances and apply the Shapley value to value the contribution of each training point.

-Given a performance measure $U$, the Shapley value for training data $z_i$ is defined as the average marginal contribution of $z_i$ to all possible subsets of $D$ formed by other training points:
+Given a performance measure $U$, the Shapley value for training data $z_i$ is defined as the average marginal contribution of $z_i$ to all possible subsets of $D$ formed by other training points: \begin{small}

-The reason why the Shapley value is appealing for data valuation is that it {\emph{uniquely}} satisfies the following properties. \begin{enumerate}[leftmargin=*,label=\roman*] \item {{\bf Group rationality}: The utility of the machine learning model is completely distributed among all training points, i.e., $U(D) = \sum_{z_i\in D} \nu(z_i)$.
-This is a natural rationality requirement because any rational group of data contributors would expect to distribute the full yield of their coalition.}